oSoc19/horison-hackathon/README.md

-# horison-hackathon
+## Horison Hackathon Demo

-This is the hackathon repository for the Horison team (mobility-score).
+This is a short demo of the Horison application for the oSoc hackathon.